cacttus/BR2/project/tasks.md

 - [ ] (CRITICAL) Deleted the Async Logger on accident.
 Add it back (previous checkin).

 - [ ] Implement the STL math functions in MathHeader

+- [ ] Test multiple graphics windows
+	- [ ] Get one scene to render to multiple windows from different cameras, at the same time.

 ### Controller System
 - [ ] Make WorldSelect part of the UI system.
 (Remove it from BottleScript.h)